Ntrakiyski/portfolio/Dcoumentation.md

 ## 4. State Management & Data Flow Detailed

-The application's core interactivity relies on a centralized state management approach, likely originating from a root `App.tsx` component (not provided, but inferred as the orchestration layer).
+The application's core interactivity relies on a centralized state management approach, primarily managed within `App.tsx` (the orchestration layer).

-**Key Global States (Managed at Root Level):**
+**Key Global States (Managed at Root Level in `App.tsx`):**

 *   **`activeSection: string`**:
     *   **Purpose:** Identifies the currently visible content section.
 Used for: